5 Best Solana Staking Platforms

 Staking Solana is a simple process that varies slightly depending on the platform you choose.
 Here’s a general step-by-step guide:

-Choose a platform: Decide between a centralized exchange like Kraken or a non-custodial wallet like Phantom.
+Choose a platform: Decide between a centralized crypto exchange like Kraken or a non-custodial wallet like Phantom.

 Transfer SOL: Deposit SOL into your chosen platform or wallet.